 - we may ask you to complete an application form in print or online

-- complete a questionnaire or survey or give us feedback
+- complete a tenancy skill course, questionnaire, survey or give us feedback

 - invite you to enter a competition

 - when you use our services or our website

 - when making a telephone call, text or email